Institutes (Gaius): Significance

 The Institutes are also distinguished by the fact that they are the only almost completely preserved work of classical Roman jurisprudence.
 Before the discovery of the Codex Veronensis by Niebuhr, knowledge about classical Roman jurisprudence was only indirect through Justinian's compilation and classical Roman civil procedure had been entirely unknown.

-They continue to offer the advantages of a coherent academic lecture that impresses with its clarity, its comprehensibility and, especially, its simplicity.
-In addition, Gaius' legal thinking is said to be "much closer to the dogmatic tradition of continental [European] jurisprudence (i.e. the striving for systems, the effort to form concepts and to classify, and the tendency towards abstraction) than the method of any other ancient jurist".
+The didactic value of the Institutes as a textbook has been seen positively because of its apparent comprehensibility and simplicity.
+Theo Mayer-Maly argued that Gaius' legal thinking is "much closer to the dogmatic tradition of continental [European] jurisprudence (i.e. the striving for systems, the effort to form concepts and to classify, and the tendency towards abstraction) than the method of any other ancient jurist".

 Authorship

-The extent to which the Institutes have been written by Gaius alone, and what part of them, if any, are, e.g. glosses or interpolations, is still only subject to scholarly speculation.
+The extent to which the Institutes have been written by Gaius alone, and what part of them, if any, are glosses or interpolations, is still only subject to scholarly speculation.
 However, scholars agree on the enormous significance of the (re-)discovery of the Institutes since "numerous legal institutions that the Justinianic commission left unmentioned as obsolete are known only through the new find".